Charul04/CHAOSS-Foundation-Data-Audit/README.md

 Hi!
 This is my analysis of the project metadata from the CHAOSS datasets.
 I wanted to see how the data looks for different foundations and if there are any big gaps in the information.

 # What I did
-I used PythoncPandas to analyze the structured_project_analysis.csv file and created several visualizations.
+I used Python Pandas to analyze the structured_project_analysis.csv file and created several visualizations.

 # My Main Findings
 Technical Missing Values: I performed a NaN analysis to ensure the dataset wouldn't cause errors during visualization.